University of California-Merced Acceptance Rate, GPA, and Admission Requirements

 Less Competitive Schools

 These schools have lower average SAT or ACT scores than University of California-Merced.
-If your SAT or ACT score is slightly lower than the requirements of University of California-Merced, you'll be competitive for these schools.
+If your SAT or ACT score is slightly lower, you'll be competitive for these schools.

 SchoolLocationSATACT